Sengolda/pytwot/.github/CONTRIBUTING.rst

 Documentation Improvements
 ==========================

-You can help improve ``pytweet`` docs by making them more readable and coherent, or by adding missing information and correcting mistakes.
+You can help improve ``pytwot`` docs by making them more readable and coherent, or by adding missing information and correcting mistakes.

-``pytweet`` documentation uses Sphinx as its main documentation compiler.
+``pytwot`` documentation uses Sphinx as its main documentation compiler.
 This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way was a code contribution.
-**NOTE**: PyTweet's docs uses reStructuredText
+**NOTE**: pytwot's docs uses reStructuredText

 When working on documentation changes in your local machine, you can compile them using the following commands: